Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool runs a 'full memory consolidation cycle' with explicit steps (Orient, Gather, Consolidate, Prune), distinguishing it from more specific sibling tools like distill_memory or memory_lint.
+The description clearly states the tool runs a full memory consolidation cycle with specific sub-steps (Orient, Gather, Consolidate, Prune), distinguishing it from sibling tools that focus on individual aspects like distill_memory or batch_store.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.